OmarAglan/Baa/docs/02_COMPILER_ARCHITECTURE/CODE_GENERATION.md

 # Baa Language LLVM Code Generation Design

+---
+**Status:** Planned 📋
+**Last Updated:** 2025-11-06
+**Version:** v0.1.15+
+**Implementation:** Future phase - awaits completion of Semantic Analysis **Dependencies:** Requires completed Semantic Analysis phase

+---

-**Status: This document outlines the planned design for the LLVM Code Generation phase.
-This phase operates on a semantically analyzed and annotated AST from the Semantic Analysis phase.**
+**Note:** This document outlines the planned design for the LLVM Code Generation phase.
+This phase will operate on a semantically analyzed and annotated AST from the Semantic Analysis phase.
+Basic LLVM integration stubs and conditional build logic exist in [`src/codegen/`](../../src/codegen/), but actual IR generation from AST is planned for future implementation.

 ## 1. Overview and Goals